 PURPOSE OF POSITION

 To provide children and youth with multiple and/or complex special needs and their families with a seamless and family-centered service experience.
+As a result of Coordinated Service Planning, families and children/youth with multiple and/or complex special needs will:

 STATEMENT OF MAJOR RESPONSIBILITIES